 Though it can be tempting, try to avoid cleaning your hood filter in the dishwasher.
 Grease from the filter can come loose and clog your dishwasher, which will just create an additional — and probably more costly — problem to solve.

 February is the time to check your dryer vents and ducts for buildup of lint and other debris.
 This will help prevent inefficiency, increased energy bills, and even fires.
 Plus, you might find all those missing socks!

 - Use a leaf blower to remove debris from dryer ducts

 - Cover the outside vent with a mesh screen to prevent birds from nesting

 Following these steps twice a year can help you avoid a clog and, subsequently, a roughly $100 charge from the professionals.

-Welcome to the rainy season!
-Flooding is common at this time of year, and it’s very likely you (or your clients) may have also experienced some flooding of your own.
+Can you believe how much rain we’ve gotten over the past month?
+With all the roads flooding, it’s very likely you (or your clients) may have experienced some flooding of your own.
 March is the time to check your home for leaks!

 - Inspect windowsills for water leakage

 - Check interior ceilings and walls for water damage